 If none of these methods work for you, the last solution is to contact your device manufacturer.
 If your keyboard is defective, get it replaced under warranty if possible.
 The keyboard could be the main culprit.

 Was this guide helpful in fixing your Chromebook keyboard typing wrong letters issue?
-Let us know in the comments section below.
+Let me know in the comments section below.